ajankowski/importcsv/README.md

-                     modifyCsvLine() method to make custom changes. pathToSaveOldData - Optional: If a path is set it will save a csv of the table before the import.
+                     modifyCsvLine() method to make custom changes. pathToSaveOldData - Optional: If a path is set it will save a csv of the table before the import. htmlDecodeBeforeDatabaseInsert - Optional: When a csv is imported into the database it encodes all html entities.
+Some cases you don't want all your characters to be encoded.
+By default it converst &amp; to &.
+You can provide all the characters you want to get decoded by providing an array like this: array(
+                                   '&amp;' => '&',
+                                   '&gt;' => '>',
+                                 )

 Requirements